glotzerlab/signac-examples/projects/README.md

   * *qe*: These examples require **Quantum-Espresso**.
   * *gmx*: The examples requires **GROMACS**.

-*If you intend to create your own library of example projects, consider to place them in a namespace clearly related to your organization.*
+*If you intend to create your own library of example projects, consider placing them in a namespace clearly related to your organization.*

 ## Project Overview